axone-protocol/docs/docs/tutorials/nonos-tuto-1.md

 ---
 # Video Tuto #1 - Architecture

-🚀 Welcome to the first episode of Nono's Tuto !
+🚀 Welcome to the first episode of Nono's Tuto!
 Your tutorial series to become an expert developer on the Axone protocol 🔥

 📚 In this first episode, we'll be concentrating on Axone basics.
 We'll introduce you to what Axone is, and go into detail about the architecture of the Axone protocol!